stephanraaijmakers/jekyll-now/about.md

 layout: page
 title: About
 permalink: /about/
+published: true
 ---

 Stephan Raaijmakers, PhD

 ### More Information

-Senior Data Scientist at TNO
+Professor of Communicative Ai at Leiden University (LUCL) and Senior Data Scientist at TNO

 ### Contact me